 Lots of women love their jobs.
 That is truly something to be celebrated!
-But many women are in transition, working one place to gain skills for something better, or struggling in a position that doesn’t fit their gifts and talents because they needed a job to pay the bills NOW.
+But many women are in transition, working one place to gain skills for something better, or struggling in a position that doesn’t fit their gifts and talents because they need a job to pay the bills now.

-There are some things you can’t change about a difficult workplace, like boring assignments, a grumpy boss or gossipy coworkers.
+There are some things you can’t change about a difficult workplace, like boring assignments, a grumpy boss, or difficult coworkers.
 All you can do is make the best of it.
-Here are five ideas to care for your heart at work…and perhaps help pave the way for something better.
-And if you’re one of those women who love your job already, these ideas might make it even sweeter:
+Below are five ideas to care for your heart at work…and perhaps help pave the way for something better.
+And if you’re one of those women who love your job already, these ideas might make it even sweeter!

-• Give praise to others when merited, and graciously accept praise for your own work.
-Keep it up even when others gloat or you don’t consistently get the applause you’re due.
+Also, graciously accept praise for your own work!
+Keep it up even when others gloat, or you don’t consistently get the applause you feel you earned.
 You’ll feel good when you’re kind and humble.

-• Find a mentor, either inside or outside your workplace, a woman whose attitude and skills you admire and would like to emulate.
+Whether inside or outside your workplace, find a woman whose attitude and skills you admire and would like to emulate.
 Propose a regular time to meet or talk on the phone, and be prepared each time with a specific area where you feel challenged or a situation you want to improve.
 Not only will you gain invaluable knowledge, but just knowing you have her support will keep you encouraged when coworkers or mundane tasks threaten to make you feel discouraged.

-• If you are distracted by coworkers’ voices and you don’t need to converse to do your job, ask your manager if it’s OK to wear headphones part of the day and listen to music on your iPod or iPhone.
+If you’re having a hard time concentrating due to coworkers’ voices, and you don’t need to converse to do your job, ask your manager if it’s OK to wear headphones part of the day and listen to music on your device.
 I once worked with an entire office of CAD designers and graphic artists who did this, and it often helped me as a writer.
 It’s been proven that music and other background noise can actually increase efficiency—you might even share this article from Fast Company if your boss seems reluctant.